yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `generateBucketName`: Desired prefix to a randomly generated bucket name.
 Mutually exclusive with `bucketName`**.
 1. `bucketClassName`: Name of the target BucketClass.
 1. `secretName`: Desired name for user's credential Secret.
 Fails on name collisions.
 Deterministic names allow for a single manifest workflow.
-1. `requestProtocol`: String array of protocols (e.g. s3, gcs, swift, etc.) requested by the user.
+1. `protocol`: String array of protocols (e.g. s3, gcs, swift, etc.) requested by the user.
 Used in matching Buckets to BucketClasses and ensuring compatibility with backing object stores.
-1. `requestAccessMode`:  The requested level of access provided to the returned access credentials.
+1. `accessMode`:  The requested level of access provided to the returned access credentials.
 1. `bucketContentName`: Name of a bound BucketContent

 > \* Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.